 - Keyboard-based which can make moving from file to file quick

 - Available as a Ruby IDE for Linux

 Atom is also a free and open-source text editor developed by GitHub, now a subsidiary of Microsoft.
-Atom has several packages that you can install in order to customize your text editor or make it into an IDE if you choose.
+It has several packages that you can install in order to customize it and turn it into an IDE if you choose.

 - Teletype, where developers can work in the same document in real-time

 - Integration with Git and GitHub for version control

 - Autocompletion, multiple panes, find and replace, and more

 Visual Studio Code, sometimes referred to as VS Code, is a source code editor developed by Microsoft, and is a close competitor with Atom.

 - IntelliSense, which provides auto completions based on variable types, function definitions, and imported modules

 - Ability to debug from the editor using breakpoints, call stacks, and an interactive console